fredyns/yii2-wiki/Core-framework-code-style.md

 ### value for "don't do something"

 Properties allowing to configure component not to do something should accept value of `false`. `null`, `''`, or `array()` should not be assumed as such.

+### Directory/namespace names

+- use lower case
+- use plural form for nouns (e.g. validators)
+- if noun is not possible, use a name representing the relevant functionality/feature (e.g. web)